 Inclusive Approaches to Support Student Assignments During Times of Disruption

 In times of significant disruption, the key goal is to help students get the support they need to meet your most essential course objectives.
 Teaching in times of disruption may involve thinking creatively about how to build up students’ knowledge and skills in different formats to complete the same assignment.
 An example of this adjustment includes delivering a recorded lecture and then having students complete the original exam using the Quizzes tool in Canvas.
-Brown’s Office of Digital Learning and Design (Sheridan Center) has compiled guides for Digital Teaching that offer ideas and modifications for Online and Remote Accessible teaching and learning practices.
+Digital Learning and Design (Sheridan Center) has compiled guides for Digital Teaching that offer ideas and modifications for Online and Remote Accessible teaching and learning practices.

 However, instructors may also wish to think creatively about the assignment itself, through an approach that may not be intensively digital.
 For the purposes of inclusion, it is important to be mindful that some students have limited access to laptops and data plans.
 An assessment that relies on face-to-face interaction (e.g., discussion, presentations, debates) might be completed in Zoom, or it could be substituted with an assignment in a different format that meets the same course objectives.
 One example of a "low tech" adjustment includes asking students to write a pro/con issue comparison memo, in lieu of participating in a classroom debate.